go.to/

 Movie star

-In the TV special "9 apples for Helena" she performed her latest hits solo and together with her guests as for instance Karel Gott.
+In the TV special "9 apples for Helena" she performed her latest hits solo and duets together with her guests - one of them was Karel Gott.

 1976